Esther Perel, MA, LMFT

 New York Times best-selling author Esther Perel is recognized as one of today’s most insightful and original voices on modern relationships.
 As a psychotherapist, Perel has helmed a therapy practice in New York City for more than 35 years.
 In parallel, she serves as an organizational consultant for Fortune 500 companies around the world.
 Fluent in nine languages, Perel’s celebrated TED talks have garnered more than 40 million views and her best-selling books have been translated into 31 languages.
 Perel is an executive producer and host of the award-winning podcast Where Should We Begin?
 Her new podcast How’s Work? focuses on workplace dynamics and can be enjoyed on Spotify or other podcast providers.

 Financial: Esther Perel maintains a private practice.
-She has employment relationships with Columbia University, Ackerman Institute for the Family, Norwegian Institute for the Expressive Arts Therapies, and 92nd Street Y. She receives royalties as a published author.
+She has employment relationships with Columbia University, Ackerman Institute for the Family, Norwegian Institute for the Expressive Arts Therapies, The Minuchin center for the Family, and 92nd Street Y. She receives royalties as a published author.
 Esther Perel receives a speaking honorarium and recording royalties from Psychotherapy Networker and PESI, Inc. She has no relevant financial relationships with ineligible organizations.

 Non-financial: Esther Perel is a member of the American Family Therapy Academy, The Society for Sex Therapy and Research, and the American Association for Sex Educators, Counsellors and Therapists.